 When it comes to the cost of using these trailers, though, temperature truly matters.

 Maintaining a shipment’s temperature, and the amount of effort a reefer’s cooling unit exerts to do so has a direct impact on the final price you’ll pay to move refrigerated freight.

-Generally, the temperature “settings” that reefer freight is hauled at, falls into one of these three categories:
+Generally, the temperature “setting” that reefer freight is hauled at, fall into one of these three categories: